Internal links allow users and search engine crawlers to navigate every page on your site seamlessly.

 From the dashboard, select the Opportunities tab from the sidebar menu.

-After seeing the results, arrange the Depth column on the referring page according to the least click depth.
+Arrange the referring page results according to the least click depth, as shown below.

-This will show your website’s recently published content.
-On the left, you will find the stale content (with higher click depth), which you can link to.
+On the right, you will find stale pages with high click depth which you can link to.

-If the link suggestions are pertinent, you may simply press the Accept button on the Status column, and the link will automatically be placed in real time.
+If the suggested link is pertinent, press Accept under the Status column, and the link will automatically be embedded on your content in real time.

 5. Non-descriptive Anchor Texts

-Anchor texts are the clickable text in a hyperlink.
-They are considered context-providers, essentially telling users and search engines what to expect when they click a link.
+Anchor texts—the clickable text in a hyperlink—are considered context-providers.
+They tell users and search engines what to expect when they visit the hyperlink.

 To fix this issue, it’s advisable to use clear, descriptive anchor texts that accurately reflect the content of the destination page.